Rod Canion

-Joseph Rodney "Rod" Canion (born January 19, 1945) is an American computer scientist and businessman who co-founded Compaq Computer Corporation in 1982 and served as its first President and CEO.
+Joseph Rodney "Rod" Canion (born January 19, 1945) is an American computer scientist and businessman who co-founded Compaq Computer Corporation in 1982 and served as its first president and CEO.

 Biography

 A native of Houston, Canion graduated from the University of Houston in 1966 and 1968 with bachelor's and master's degrees in electrical engineering with an emphasis on computer science.

 Before co-founding Compaq in 1982, Canion, Jim Harris and Bill Murto had been senior managers at Texas Instruments.

 Compaq

 The three co-founders received backing from venture capitalist Benjamin M. Rosen, who became chairman of the board of Compaq.

 During Canion's tenure as Compaq's CEO, the company set records for the highest first-year sales in the history of American business and reached the Fortune 500 and $1 billion in revenue faster than any other company.

-The soft-spoken Canion was popular with employees and the culture that he built helped Compaq to attract the best talent.
-Instead of headquartering the company in a downtown Houston skyscraper, Canion chose a West Coast-style campus surrounded by forests, where every employee had similar offices and no-one (not even the CEO) had a reserved parking spot.
-At semi-annual meetings, turnout was high as any employee could ask questions to senior managers.
-Canion was shy, and took lessons to polish his speaking style at Rosen's request.

 In 1991, after Compaq suffered their first loss as a company, Canion was dismissed by Rosen and succeeded as CEO by Eckhard Pfeiffer, then-COO and former president of Compaq International.
 Rosen initiated a 14-hour board meeting, and the directors also interviewed Pfeiffer for several hours without informing Canion.
 At the conclusion, the board was unanimous in picking Pfeiffer over Canion.
 As Canion was popular with company workers, 150 employees staged an impromptu protest with signs stating "We love you, Rod." and taking out a newspaper ad saying "Rod, you are the wind beneath our wings.
 We love you."
-Canion declined an offer to remain on Compaq's board and was bitter about his ouster as he didn't speak to Rosen for years, although their relationship became cordial again.
-In 1999, Canion admitted that his ouster was justified, saying "I was burned out.
-I needed to leave.
-He [Rosen] felt I didn't have a strong sense of urgency".
+Canion declined an offer to remain on Compaq's board.
 Two weeks after Canion's ouster, five other senior executives resigned, including remaining company founder James Harris as SVP of Engineering.
 These departures were motivated by an enhanced severance or early retirement, as well as an imminent demotion as their functions were to be shifted to vice presidents.